Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes – National Income Accounting

 • Macro Economics: Macroeconomics is the study of aggregate economic variables of an economy.

-• Consumption goods: Are those which are bought by consumers as final or ultimate goods to satisfy their wants.
+• Consumption goods: These are those which are bought by consumers as final or ultimate goods to satisfy their wants.

-Non-durable goods and services like fruit, oil, milk, vegetable etc.
+Non-durable goods and services like fruit, oil, milk, vegetables etc.

 Semi-durable goods such as crockery etc.